This text is from the Celsius Wiki, which was published between 2015 and 2018.

 Heat recovery: best practice

-In Stockholm there are two data centres that are delivering surplus heat (and cooling) to Fortum: Bahnhof Thule and Bahnhof Pionen.
+In Stockholm there are two data centres that are delivering excess heat (and cooling) to Fortum: Bahnhof Thule and Bahnhof Pionen.

 The data centre Bahnhof Thule, situated in the centre of Stockholm, consists of three data halls.
 The cooling system consists of three heat pumps connected in a series, see Figure 1.